 - What are some examples of hazardous waste?

-Hazardous Waste can be used to describe any waste materials or substances that are a danger to humans, animals or the environment.
+Hazardous waste can be used to describe any waste materials or substances that are a danger to humans, animals or the environment.
 It can come in any form; solid, liquid or gas.
 In Scotland, hazardous waste is referred to as ‘special waste’.

 Examples of hazardous waste:

 Hazardous waste should not be confused with dangerous healthcare waste such as sharps disposal, but both need to be handled carefully, responsibly and in compliance with relevant legislation.
 If you are looking for more information on sharps regulations, read this phs guide.

 Hazardous waste regulations in the UK